 In addition, Joe gives extensive information about third-party automation apps that can make a huge difference to your work efficiency, such as Keyboard Maestro, TextExpander, OmniGraffle, and many more.
-As an extra bonus, the book includes coupons for discounts on 10 automation apps, adding up to more than $100 in savings!
+As an extra bonus, the book includes coupons for discounts on seven automation apps!

 With this book, you’ll learn how to:

-- Get started with the built-in macOS automation tools, including Automator, AppleScript, and shell scripts
+- Get started with the built-in macOS automation tools, including Shortcuts, Automator, AppleScript, and shell scripts

 - Customize toolbars and your Touch Bar to put hard-to-find controls at your fingertips

-- Use your voice to control your Mac with Siri, dictation, and Voice Control/Dictation Commands
+- Use your voice to control your Mac with Siri and Voice Control/Dictation Commands

 - Automate text expansion for faster, more consistent typing